AntoineSoleil/nodejs-api-cours/README.md

 - Logs to trace HTTP requests and Node.js messages.
 - Units tests with Mocha and others modules.
 - Gulp, awesome to build your production package.
+- Yarn, instead of NPM, to manage dependencies.

 ## Development install
-Install dependencies with `npm i` command.
+Install dependencies with `yarn` command.

 Run the server with `npm run dev` command.